stomp/stomp-spec/src/stomp-specification-1.1.md

     Body^@

-The frame starts with a command string, followed by a newline, followed by header entries in `<key>:<value>` format.
-Each header entry is followed by a newline.
-A blank line indicates the end of the headers and beginning of the body.
+The frame starts with a command string terminated by a newline.
+Following the command are one or more header entries in `<key>:<value>` format.
+Each header entry is terminated by a newline.
+A blank line indicates the end of the headers and the beginning of the body.
 The body is then followed by the null byte (0x00).
-The examples in document will use `^@`, control-@ in ASCII, to represent the null byte.
+The examples in this document will use `^@`, control-@ in ASCII, to represent the null byte.
 The null byte can be optionally followed by multiple newlines.
 For more details, on how to parse STOMP frames, see the [Augmented BNF](#augmented_bnf) section of this document.

 The headers are encoded in UTF-8.
-Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that may need to be transported within the headers.
+Since the colon and newline characters are used to delimit the keys and values, c style string literal escapes are used to encode any colons and newlines that are included within the headers.
 When decoding frame headers, the following transformations should get applied:

 * `\n` translates to newline (octect 10)
 * `\c` translates to `:`